elliotgao2/xweb/README.md

 ### important:

 1. auto-reload
-2. more test code
-3. add more necessary request arguments
+2. a cool logo
+3. documentation

 ### normal:

+1. more test code
+2. more necessary request arguments
-1. more http status code
+3. more http status code
-2. add necessary middleware
+4. more necessary middleware
-3. support blueprints
+5. support blueprints
-4. a cool logo